Undergraduate Admission and Application Requirements

 Entering Freshman are encouraged to declare major as "Communication Disorders - Seeking Admission" (then under "Choose a group" select "None" or "On Campus") for faculty advisement on appropriate courses.
-Students will be assigned an ACE advisor until formally admitted to the major.
+Students will be assigned an advisor at the university level until formally admitted to the major.
 Formal admission is made in the second semester of the sophomore year.

 Acceptance to the undergraduate program in Communication Disorders is selective.
 This means not all who apply will be accepted as there are limited seats available.

 - Students admitted to WKU Fall 2015 and after - Minimum Cumulative Grade Point Average of 3.5 when applying for program admission; ACT/SAT score is also be considered.
 A GAP score will be computed by multiplying the most current GPA and the student's ACT/SAT score.

 - Students admitted to WKU Fall 2018 and after - Minimum Cumulative Grade Point Average of 3.5 when applying for program admission;